Peripheral Bypass Surgery

 During the surgery, a graft is stitched into the artery above and below the blockage.
 This creates a new passage for blood flow.
 The blocked section of the artery is usually not removed.
 After the graft is in place, the incisions in the skin are closed with stitches or staples.

-At Dignity Health Heart and Vascular Institute of Greater Sacramento, our expert cardiac surgeons develop personalized treatment plan for every patient.
-Learn more about our expertise and approach to Diagnosis and Treatment.
+At Dignity Health Heart and Vascular Institute of Greater Sacramento, our expert cardiovascular surgeons develop a personalized cardiology treatment plan for every patient.
+Learn more about our expertise and approach to Cardiology Diagnosis and Treatment.

 The bypass is done with a graft, a special tube that reroutes blood around a blockage.
 The grafts carry blood from the femoral artery in your thigh to an artery further down your leg.